 Geography and climate

-Mainling County is located in the middle reaches of the Yarlung Tsangbo River valley, in between the Nyainqentanglha Mountains and the Himalayas.
+Mainling County is located in the middle reaches of Yarlung Tsangbo River valley, in between Nyainqentanglha Mountains and Himalayas.
 The county has a total area of 9,507 square kilometers

 There are many rivers in this county.
-The Yarlung Tsangbo River traverses the entire territory from west to east with a length of 250 kilometers.
-There are 5 large tributaries in the county with a total length of 1,077 kilometers of rivers.
+Yarlung Tsangbo River traverses the entire territory from west to east with a length of 250 kilometers.
+There are 5 large tributaries in this county with a total length of 1,077 kilometers of rivers.

-The warm currents of the Indian Ocean and the Bay of Bengal pass through the Yarlung Tsangbo River to Mainling County, forming a special climate in which subtropical, temperate and frigid zones coexist.
+The warm currents of Indian Ocean and Bengal Bay pass through Yarlung Tsangbo River to Mainling County, forming a special climate in which subtropical, temperate and frigid zones coexist.

 Population and ethnicity